The Fear of Being Too Much for Other People

 Often healing begins when people slowly risk becoming more visible.

 Not dramatically.
-Usually in very ordinary moments.
+Usually in ordinary moments.

 Saying, “Actually, that hurt my feelings.”